whats-good/uniform-graphql/development-notes.md

 - `runtypes` is another static-to-runtime type solution that seems to work until it doesnt. it also uses this lazy evaluation approach, but it loses all static type safety instantly.
 - maybe the answer is declaration merging?
 - can an output object both implement an interface and also have fields that resolve to said interface?
+- we're not having interfaces implement other interfaces, because it's too much trouble for little to no gain.

 # TODOS